oqolarte/oblong/content/log/cs50x.md

 of Internet.

-I think that by learning more about computer science and programming language/s can afford me this autonomy I seek.
+I think that by learning more about computer science and programming language/s can afford me the autonomy I seek.
 And perhaps I'll help somebody along the way.

 [^fee]: At the time of writing.